lucacorti/lapin/docs/main.md

 type of events from the broker.
 Each connection can have one or more channels, each one either consuming *OR* publishing messages.

-The default worker implementation simply logs events at log level `:debug`.
+The default implementation of all callbacks simply returns `:ok`.

-You need to configure a worker module for all channels.
-To implement a worker module, define a module and use the `Lapin.Worker` behaviour, then add it under the `worker` key in your channel configuration.
+You need to configure a worker module for all connections.
+To implement a worker module, define a module and use the `Lapin.Connection` behaviour, then add it under the `module` key in your channel configuration.

-For details on implementing *Lapin* worker modules check out the `Lapin.Worker` behaviour documentation.
+For details on implementing *Lapin* worker modules check out the `Lapin.Connection` behaviour documentation.

-At a minimum, you need to configure a *handle* for each connection and *role*, *worker*, *exchange* and *queue* for each channel.

-You can find a a complete list of connection configuration settings in the in `Lapin.Connection` *config* type specification.
+At a minimum, you need to configure a *module* for each connection and *role*, *exchange* and *queue* for each channel.
+You can find the complete list of connection configuration settings in the in `Lapin.Connection` *config* type specification.

 Advanced channel behaviour can be configured in two ways.